Lines of minima in Outer space: Iwip subgroups of

-The usual ping-pong lemma, applied to the action of $\alpha,\beta$ on $M$, implies that for sufficiently large $k>0,\ell >0$ the subgroup $G$ of $\Gamma$ generated by $\alpha^k,\beta^\ell$ is free.
-By the main result of \cite{KL09b}, if $\alpha,\beta$ are non-geometric then we may assume that this group consists entirely of non-geometric iwip automorphisms.
-In particular, each non-trivial element acts with north-south-dynamics on $M$, with fixed points contained in ${\cal U\cal T}$.
-If $\alpha,\beta$ are arbitrary then the claim follows from Lemma \ref{iwiprecognition}.
+The usual ping-pong lemma, applied to the action of $\alpha,\zeta$ on $M$, implies that for sufficiently large $k>0,\ell >0$ the subgroup $G$ of $\Gamma$ generated by $\alpha^k,\zeta^\ell$ is free.
+Lemma \ref{iwiprecognition} shows that we may assume that this group consists of iwip automorphisms.
+In particular, each non-trivial element of $G$ acts with north-south-dynamics on $M$, with fixed points contained in ${\cal U\cal T}$.
+In the case that $\alpha,\zeta$ are non-geometric this is a consequence of the main result of \cite{KL09b}.